Marde's Blog

 After planting, water generously, soaking the soil to settle it around the roots.
 Top growth will begin to form quickly, usually in just a week or so, depending on the amount of available.
 When in bloom, feel free to cut the petite bell-shaped flowers for bouquets.
 This will not hurt the plants.

-Provide supplemental water, as needed in the spring, summer and fall; about 1″ total (rain and irrigation) per week is a good general estimate.
+Provide supplemental water, as needed in the spring, summer and fall.
+About 1″ total (rain and irrigation) per week is a good general estimate.
 Keep in mind that occasional deep waterings are better than frequent lighter drinks.
 Your lily of the valley will rest for a few months before beginning the next growing cycle in spring.

 Recent Post …